Skip to main content

 The core code is in the Interpreter::Execute function in hybridclr/interpreter/Interpreter_Execute.cpp.

-• Instruction set conversion.
-Convert stack-based IL instructions to register-based versions.
-HiTransform::Transform function in HybridCLR/transform/transform.cpp.
+• Instruction set transformation.
+Converts stack-based IL instructions to register-based versions.
+In the HiTransform::Transform function in HybridCLR/transform/transform.cpp.

-• Interpreted execution of register instructions.
-Interpreter::Execute function in HybridCLR/interpreter/interpreter_Execute.cpp.
+• Interpretive execution of register instructions.
+In the Interpreter::Execute function in HybridCLR/interpreter/interpreter_Execute.cpp.

-As long as the breakpoints are to these two functions, it is easy to follow the entire process from the conversion of the IL function to the solution execution step by step.
+By setting breakpoints in these two functions, you can easily trace the entire flow from IL function transformation to execution step by step.

-After the Build is completed, a debuggable project will be generated.
-For more information, please refer to Unity Official Documentation
+After building, a debuggable project is generated.
+For more information, refer to Unity's official documentation

-• Assuming that the packaging output path is build_android, select Build->Make Module 'build_android.unityLibrary' in Android Studio, compile unityLibrary, and wait for the compilation to complete
+• Assuming the build output path is build_android, in Android Studio select Build->Make Module 'build_android.unityLibrary', compile unityLibrary, and wait for compilation to complete

-• Select Run->Edit Configurations... and set as shown below.
+• Select Run->Edit Configurations... and configure as shown in the image below.

 android studio debug